b4rton/signal-newsroom/README.md

-# Using Signal as a Newsroom Dropbox
+# Signal as a Newsroom Dropbox
-## Working draft 8/16/17
-### By Barton Gellman
+## By Barton Gellman

+*Comments and disputations welcome*

-Journalists have made growing use of [Signal Private Messenger](https://whispersystems.org/), which runs on smartphones and desktop computers, as a newsroom dropbox.
-Confidential sources use this channel to make first contact, send information and develop ongoing relationships with journalists.
-Strong security comes built in with Signal, but additional precautions in the newsroom can make it safer for both sides.
-Confidential sources may take additional precautions, not covered here.
+Individual journalists have for some time been using [Signal Private Messenger](https://whispersystems.org/), which runs on most smartphones and desktop computers, for secure communications with their sources.
+In a more recent trend, news organizations have begun to repurpose Signal as a dropbox for the general public.
+Prominent display of a newsroom-wide Signal account number invites anyone with a confidential tip to make first contact, find the right journalist, send information, and develop an ongoing reporter-source relationship.
+Signal offers strong encryption and a measure of anonymity.
+Newsrooms can make it a safer channel with a few additional precautions.

 ## Risks

-Signal makes voice and video calls, but its main use in newsgathering is for text messages and attached documents.
-These pose at least two kinds of risk.
+Signal makes voice and video calls, but newsroom use has focused mainly on text messages and documents sent as attachments.
+These pose at least three kinds of risk.

 1. **Malware.** Like email, Signal can transmit malicious attachments or web links.
 Sources may send malware unknowingly.
 If the newsroom's smartphone or PC is compromised, outsiders may be able to take control of the Signal account, send malware or false messages to sources, monitor communications without leaving obvious signs, or tunnel into any newsroom network that is reachable from the infected Signal device.
 2. **Exposure of content.** Signal messages are encrypted in transit but decrypted upon receipt.
-Incautious handling on the newsroom side may allow outside eyes to read the contents or identify a source.
+Incautious handling on the newsroom side may allow outside eyes to read Signal communications after they arrive.
+3. **Exposure of sources.** In either of the first two scenarios, an adversary may learn enough to identify a confidential source by name, telephone number or job description.

 ## Precautions

-These steps will reduce the risk and limit the damage of a successful intrusion into the Signal dropbox.
+A careful newsroom can reduce the risk and limit the damage of a successful intrusion into its Signal dropbox.
+Many of these precautions could do the same for journalists with individual Signal accounts.

 1. **Secure the devices used for Signal**.